huggingface/huggingface_hub/docs/sagemaker/inference.md

 {"inputs":"this movie is amazing"}
 ```

+📓 Open the [notebook](https://github.com/huggingface/notebooks/blob/master/sagemaker/12_batch_transform_inference/sagemaker-notebook.ipynb) for an example of how to run a batch transform job for inference.

 ## User defined code and modules

 The Hugging Face Inference Toolkit allows the user to override the default methods of the `HuggingFaceHandlerService`.
 You will need to create a folder named `code/` with an `inference.py` file in it.
+See [here](#create-a-model-artifact-for-deployment) for more details on how to archive your model artifacts.
 For example:

 ```bash
 model.tar.gz/